 Closing sales requires patience, effort, tact and sound sales skills.
 It is never easy, and sales are rarely won without negotiations and rounds of discussions.
 While there is no magic formula that ensures 100% success each time, there are a few things you can follow as a sales rep or sales team leader which can lead you to more successful closes.

 CREATE A SCHEDULE

-Sales reps always have a schedule when it comes to who to call and when, but what is important is sticking to the planned schedule. and manage your time and tasks to help you meet the schedule.
+Sales reps always have a schedule when it comes to who to call and when, but what is important is sticking to the planned schedule and time management to help you meet the schedule.
 Make a rough outline of the tasks that pertain to meeting your sales goals for a specific period of time or for a particular prospect.
-Decide how much time you want to devote to planning, how much time you need to spend on research and gathering data, and how much time you need to devote to prospecting – then stick to it.
+Decide how much time you want to devote to planning, how much time you need to spend on research and gathering data, and how much time you need to devote to prospecting - then stick to it.
 Set aside a specific time during the day only for emails.
 And when it comes to calling prospects, lock in that time and do not procrastinate or compensate it with something else, you need to call at the exact time of day as was agreed upon, so that the client is available and responsive.

 COMMUNICATE WELL AND OFTEN

 Communicating with your prospect on a regular basis and building that rapport is important, as this reminds them that you are thinking about them and their problem.
 Conversely, if you are in charge of the team, it's important that you stay on top of all sales activities.
 Check in with your team to see how client communication system is progressing on each of the leads.
 When you communicate regularly, you can identify problems as they crop up and work towards resolving them before they lead you to loose the prospect.

 UNLOCK THE VALUE OF YOUR SALES ACTIVITY